 King Tony and his wife Sarah.

 Emanuel Cambow (Cumbo), “a free African,” was granted 50 acres in James City County, Virginia before 18 April 1667.
 There are very few Africans who had the ability to manuever through the English judicial system to earn their freedom, much less hold title to their own land.
 Emmanuel Cambow/Cumbo was one of them.
-Like others who accomplished this feat – he is believed to have been one of the first “twenty and odd” unnamed in the residence of Gov. George Yeardley.
+Like others who accomplished this feat – he is possibly one of the first “twenty and odd” unnamed in the residence of Gov. George Yeardley.

 Descendants of Emanuell CAMBOW (CUMBO)